Six-man football: Literature

 In 2005, coach C.H.
 Underwood authored what is considered to be the definitive strategy and play book for the game, Six Man Football, published by Bright Sky Press.
 A player during the 1960s and coach of the first Texas State Six-Man Championship team in 1972, Underwood provides a thorough dissertation on the small-town sport from both analytical and historical perspectives.

 Another Bright Sky Press book, published in 2003, Grit and Glory: Six-Man Football, is a collection of photographs that capture the spirit of the game and its players.
 Grit and Glory exclusively showcases the work of art photographer Laura Wilson, mother of actors Owen, Luke, and Andrew Wilson.

-The newest release on the topic of six-man football is titled Six: A Football Coach's Journey to a National Record.
-The book was authored by Marc Rasmussen and published by the South Dakota State Historical Society Press.
-It includes a detailed history of Stephen Epler, the inventor of the sport, and follows the life of Willis "Bill" Welsh, who led a team from little Claremont, South Dakota, to a national record for consecutive wins between 1947 and 1953.
-More information is available on the South Dakota State Historical Society Press webpage (www.sdshspress.com).

-In 2009, Dee Kelly, wrote a fictional book, A Good Man's Sin, based on a boy moving from the city to the country and playing six-man football in Indian Gap, Texas, before making it to the NFL.
+In 2009, Dee Kelly wrote a fictional book, A Good Man's Sin, based on a boy moving from the city to the country and playing six-man football in Indian Gap, Texas, before making it to the NFL.
 It explains the rules of the game and small-town football.
 It portrays the mid-1970s six-man football teams in central Texas consistently to the teams of that time when Cherokee and Marathon were powerhouses.

-Barefoot, Bloodied and Bruised: The Amazing Story of Louisiana Six-Man Football is a self-published paperback written by longtime Louisiana football coach Barrett Murphy in 2014.
-This book is about six-man football adopted by small schools in rural Louisiana during the 1940s and 1950s.
-The backstories and the stories of the games themselves highlight the values of the times and provide poignant, funny, and inspirational lessons about how football shaped the lives of many who became part of the Greatest Generation.